fallen-icarus/cardano-loans/README.md

 Imagine if Bob lent 1000 ADA to Alice for 1 year; Bob now has the bond NFT associated with this loan.
 A few months go by and Alice has paid back 200 ADA, leaving 800 ADA still due.
-Unfortunately for Bob, his business has hit some financial trouble and he needs to liquiditate some assets in order to cover its expenses.
+Unfortunately for Bob, his business has hit some financial trouble and he needs to liquidate some assets in order to cover its expenses.
 So he looks to sell the bond NFT for Alice's loan on the secondary market, a separate DApp.
 How much should he expect to get from this sale?
 If the owner held it to "maturity", they *should* be able to get 800 ADA from owning it; but after factoring in the